 We know that protecting our fingers and toes is incredibly important in cold temperatures or else we will get frostbite.
 So why doesn’t this happen to birds with their exposed feet?
 Unlike humans or other mammals, birds feet are mostly made of bone and tendons.
 There is very little muscle or nerve tissue, and little fluid in the cells.

 Also, birds employ a countercurrent heat exchange system in their legs and feet.
 That is a fancy way of saying the blood vessels are quite close together, and the blood can flow into and out of the feet very quickly.
 Blood that is cold from being in the feet is quickly moved to the body’s core and warmed, then cycled back into the feet.
 Blood doesn’t remain in the feet long enough to freeze.

 You may also see birds standing on one foot at a time, then alternating feet.
 In this strategy the foot pulled up close to the body gets the benefit of body heat and being insulated by the body feathers.
-Birds can also squat down when they perch so that their bodies are covering their feet and covering them with their insulating feathers.
+Birds can also squat down when they perch, bringing their body on top of their feet and covering them with the warm down feathers.